solairen/pihole/README.md

 ### About:
-This ansible script installs PiHole in container on Ubuntu OS.<br/>
+This ansible script installs PiHole in container on Ubuntu and Debian OS.<br/>
-According to [PiHole](https://github.com/pi-hole/docker-pi-hole) documentation, Ubuntu contains own dns that is disabled.<br/>
+According to [PiHole](https://github.com/pi-hole/docker-pi-hole) documentation, Ubuntu contains own dns that will be disabled during the installation process.<br/>
 The last step of installation process is set DNS to PiHole (host) IP address.

+### Supported OS:
+* Debian 9/10
+* Ubuntu 18.04/20.04

 ### Prerequisites
 * [Ansible](https://docs.ansible.com/ansible/latest/index.html)